hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/08_QC_trimming.md

 2. the commands to be run in order

-Now we know how to run *Trimmomatic*, but there is some good news and bad news.
+We already know how to run *Trimmomatic*, but there is some good news and bad news.
 One should always ask for the bad news first.  ***Trimmomatic* only operates on one input file at a time** and we have more than one input file.
 The good news?
-We already know how to use a 'for loop' to deal with this situation.
-Let's write an LSF submission script to run the *Trimmomatic* command for every raw fastq file.
+We already know how to use a **'for' loop** to deal with this situation.

+Let's write an LSF submission script to run the *Trimmomatic* command for every raw fastq file using a 'for' loop.
 Let's also run *FastQC* on each of our trimmed fastq files to evaluate the quality of our reads post-trimming:

 ```
 vim trimmomatic_mov10_allfiles.lsf